 One of the most well-known watch brands Rado has been making their own watches since the 1950s.
 With ceramic-based materials and sapphire crystal glass, Rado was the first brand to produce scratchproof watches.
 Still innovating today and producing beautifully designed timepieces.
 A top tear brand with expensive watches, but watches that could last a few lifetimes if cared for.
-Rado watches have been a big hit in South East Asia; even more so in India.
+Rado men's watches have been a big hit in South East Asia.

 Releasing the Esenza in the new decade, a minimal oval-shaped watch with a straight strap, usually the strap was integrated with the watch but not this time.
 In 2002 a watch made from high-tech diamond able to withstand 10,000 Vickers in a pressure test was launched called the Rado V10K.
 The 2000s decade ended with the release of the r5.5 collection.
 A minimalist design masterpiece by the British designer Jasper Morrison.
 2011 was the year Rado launched an ultraslim ceramic watch called the True Thinline, measuring an unbelievable 5mm!
 Still keeping onto their innovative streak Rado introduced their first model ever without a watch crown, the time was set by a touch-sensitive dial on the 2013 Esenza Touch.
 Rado has continued to introduce new colours to their ceramic bodies.
 The features are generally minimal, the design, hardiness and style are what set them apart.
 Making top-quality products that could be passed down for generations.